Juggler logo

 It doesn’t matter what language you write in.
 It doesn’t matter what you are writing about.
 It doesn’t matter what career stage you are or what kind of position you have or what kind of institution you work at.

 You join a Zoom meeting.
 There is a short opening exercise.
-You hang up and write for a full 90 minutes.
-You call back in and we finish with a short closing exercise and share some small victories as a community.
+You write for a full 90 minutes.
+We meet back and finish with a short closing exercise and share some small victories as a community.

 When do we meet?